 - OR Quick Soaking Method: Add pinto beans to a stock pot and cover with water 4 inches above the beans.
 Bring to a boil for 1 minute.
 Turn off heat.
 Let sit for 1 hour.

-- Stovetop Cooking Method: In a large stock pot, add enough water to cover 4 inches above the beans, and add salt.
+- In a large stock pot, add enough water to cover 4 inches above the beans, and add onion and garlic.

 - Bring to a boil.

 - You should barely see the water moving when boiling.

 Great, classic recipe for cooking pinto beans!